rsusik/keydrop/README.md

 It has minimal error checking, and some bugs are possible.
 There is no warranty, and you use it at your own risk.

+## Paper

+The article titled "Keydrop: Dynamic Keyboard Layout for Faster Typing and Fewer Typos" was published in _International Journal of Human–Computer Interaction_ (https://www.tandfonline.com/doi/full/10.1080/10447318.2023.2215624).

 ## Requirements

 To run the application, only a web browser is needed,